 Normally, the pre-listing inspection report is also made available to prospective buyers as a sort of ‘seal of approval’ that there are no major red flags with the property.
 This allows prospective buyers to be more comfortable with their potential purchase see the condition of the home prior to negotiations being made.

 The buyer is typically invited to have an ‘onsite review’ with the home inspector at a reduced cost after making their purchase offer.
 This provides insight for the buyer, provides the buyer with a complete inspection report and creates a contractual relationship with the inspection company.
 (Buyers should be advised that without the Onsite Review, the inspection company remains responsible only to the seller.)

 In general, try to avoid guessing what defects or problems home buyers will choose to care about.
 Every home buyer is different, its an unsolvable puzzle.

 Instead have laser focus on safety issues and any major defects that may have a significant impact on the value of the property.
 Safety fixes are the right thing to do for any buyer and will get the most attention from buyers and their inspector.
 Major defects will impact your bottom line and so its best to get out front of them.

 Any item the inspector deems a clear safety risk

 There are two may ways that inspectors look at safety issues.
 One, overt safety issues like live, exposed electrical wire which is a clear electrocution hazard.
 And two, potential safety issues, like a deck guardrail with balusters that are spaced too far apart and could pose danger to a small child.
 Depending on the buyer the deck balusters may or may not be a concern.
 The general rule of thumb here is, could this be a safety issue for an 8 year old or an 80 year old.

 Plumbing leaks (water or gas)

-Any electrical issues (for safety)
+Any electrical defects (for safety)